Vyral/jan-leasure/_posts/2022-07-18-woman-of-the-house-liz-cannon.md

 “She really does go the extra mile for her clients.
 She’s very charismatic.
 She used to be a teacher, so she’s great at explaining things in a way that isn’t confusing, and she doesn’t make you feel stupid for asking any sorts of questions.
 I highly recommend her and I’d never buy a house without her.”

 It was our pleasure to be able to help Liz and her husband buy their first house.
 If you are thinking about buying a home, please don’t hesitate to contact us.
 It would be our pleasure to help you too.

+*Have you worked with me in the past?
+For a chance to receive a Starbucks giftcard, submit your video to Jan's video testimonial project.
+Please email your Facebook, Instagram, or TikTok video. to:&nbsp;[jan.leasure@drmconline.com](mailto:jan.leasure@drmconline.com).*